Meritshot Tutorials

 3. WHERE: Specifies the condition that must be met for the rows to be included in the result set.

-Example of a Simple WHERE Clause
+Of a Simple WHERE Clause

 Consider a table named employees with the following columns: employee_id, first_name, last_name, age, department, and salary.
 If you want to retrieve details of employees who work in the ‘Sales’ department, you would write: